prody/ProDy/doc/examples/dynamics/pca/eda.rst

 **Save your work**

-You can save your work using ProDy function :func:`saveModel`.
+You can save your work using ProDy function :func:`~.saveModel`.
 This will allow you to avoid repeating calculations when you return to your work later:

 >>> saveModel(eda)